Using your cards overseas

 - Don’t let your card out of your sight when using it in restaurants and bars.

-- Never give your Personal Identification Number (PIN) to anyone, even if they claim to be from the police or the bank.
+- Never give your PIN to anyone, even if they claim to be from the police or the bank.

 - Shield your PIN at cash machines or in a shop.

-- Finally, when you return – check your card statements carefully for unfamiliar transactions.
+- Finally – always check your mobile app or card statements carefully for unfamiliar transactions.

 Beyond this, have a great break.